genilab/genilab.github.io/collaborate.md

 1. **Supervise Master Research**.
 1. **Provide Mentorship and Advisory**.
 1. **Guidance for Structuring Projects** around Multi-disciplinary Research agendas.
+1. **Help to find a Multi-disciplinary Research Collaborator**

-If you are already a registered Master Student at FAU, one way to participate is to engaged in a Multi-disciplinary Research Project that could lead to a, for example, Grant Application.
-Financial support opportunities will come with projects from Research Collaborators and Industry Partners (see above).
+If you are already a registered Master Student at FAU, one way to (voluntarily) participating is by engaging in a Multi-disciplinary Research Project.
+We DO NOT have opportunities for RAs, unfortunately.
+However, financial opportunities will come with projects from Research Collaborators and Industry Partners (see above).

 If you are interested, please contact [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).
 Check the lists of use cases and research ideas in 'Pointers and Guidelines' (see above).